-To learn more about ACT for chronic pain, and how it could be implemented in Physical Therapy practice, check out this blog: USING ACT TO INFORM PHYSICAL THERAPIST PRACTICE
+To learn more about ACT for chronic pain, and how it could be implemented in Physical Therapy practice, check out our post: USING ACT TO INFORM PHYSICAL THERAPIST PRACTICE

 Results.
 Most patients showed significant improvement in every measured outcome from baseline to post-treatment and maintenance of improvement at 9-month follow-up.
 Results also showed that: